-PolarDB scheduled O&M events, such as database software upgrades and hardware maintenance, will notify you via text message, voice, email, or internal message, and also through the console.
-You can view details of each scheduled event, including the event type, task ID, cluster name, and switchover time.
-Additionally, you have the option to manually change the switchover time.
+PolarDB informs you of scheduled events, such as database software upgrades, hardware maintenance, and hardware upgrades, by using various notification channels including SMS, voice calls, emails, and internal messages.
+You can also directly view the notifications for scheduled events in the PolarDB console.
+You can view the details of each scheduled event, such as the event type, task ID, cluster name, and switchover time.
+You can manually change the switchover time.

 Usage notes